 When we study the unit of weight it can get a bit confusing sometimes.
-It’s because the weight is measured in the unit of force which is the Newton as well as in the standard base unit kilogram.
+It’s because the weight is measured in the unit of force newton as well as in the standard base unit kilogram.
 Moreover, many tend to link weight and mass with each other even though they are scientifically distinct quantities.
 While it is very important to understand the difference between weight and mass, we will learn about the units here.
+In this article, let us learn the SI unit of weight, CGS unit and other units of weight.

 SI Unit of Weight